The Private Wealth & Private Client Review: Finland

 i Legal implications of marriage, registered partnership and cohabitation

-Marriage and registered partnership have almost identical legal effects, the main differences being that the possibilities to take the other partner's last name and adoption are more limited in registered partnerships.
+Marriages and registered partnerships have almost identical legal effects, the main differences being that the possibilities to take the other partner's last name and adoption are more limited in registered partnerships.
 Cohabitation, in turn, does not create any immediate legal rights or obligations.
 The possibility to conclude new registered partnerships ended in March 2017, when legislation allowing same-sex marriages entered into force.
-Existing registered partnerships can now be turned into marriages with a notification.11
+Existing registered partnerships can now be turned into marriages with a notification.10

 Marriage does not cause changes in the ownership of property.
 Nor is there liability for debt taken by the other spouse, but there may be joint liability for debt taken for the maintenance of the family.
 The common home is protected by requiring both spouses' consent to its sale, even where owned by one spouse alone.